mrworf/plexupdate/README.md

 Plex Update is a bash script which helps you keep Plex Media Server up to date on Linux.

-You can schedule updates to run daily, and install Plex Pass beta releases if you have a Plex Pass membership.
+You can schedule updates to run daily and install Plex Pass beta releases if you have a Plex Pass membership.

 # Installation